vgkits/corequest/README.md

     yield "Press ENTER to continue: "
 ```

-# Blow your mind
+# Advanced

-A 'blow your mind' example is shown below.
+An example for advanced learners is shown below.
 It demonstrates how a [functional chatroom](https://github.com/vgkits/corequest/blob/master/src/vgkits/console/examples/chat.py) can be implemented in a handful of lines of code.

 You can play this game and others via the web at http://play.vgkits.org